florenciacomuzzi/k8s-environment-terraform/docs/SETUP.md

   * Delete Service Accounts
   * Service Account User
   * Project IAM Admin
+* Create two buckets for Terraform state like `prod-tf-state-bucket`.
+The bucket names are specified in the `backend/{env}.tfvars` file.
+Go to Cloud Storage > Create bucket.
+You can use the default bucket settings.
+Prevent public access.
+* Allow the CICD service account access to the buckets.
+For each bucket, go to the bucket > Permissions > Add Member > Service Account > search for the service account > Role >
+  * Storage Object Admin
 * Enable the following APIs if not enabled.
 You will need [Owner](https://cloud.google.com/service-usage/docs/access-control#basic_roles) access to the project.
   * Compute Engine API
   * Kubernetes Engine API
   * Cloud Resource Manager API